Strata Document Review – Condos and Townhomes in Victoria, BC

 Form B

-The form B is an information certificate that discloses a variety of information about a strata lot and the corporation including: strata fees, any amount the current owner owes, any special levies that have been approved, any amendments that are not yet filed at land titles, any court proceedings, balance of contingency reserve fund, etc. Here are some of the questions, you should be asking when reviewing a Form B on a condo or townhome:
+The form B is an information certificate that discloses a variety of information about a strata lot and the corporation including: strata fees, any amount the current owner owes, any special levies that have been approved, any amendments that are not yet filed at the LTSA, any legal proceedings, balance of contingency reserve fund, etc. Here are some of the questions, you should be asking when reviewing a Form B on a condo or townhome:

 • Is the Form B current?
 A Form B should be no more than 30 days old.